 The PROTXX precision healthcare platform integrates wearable sensor and machine learning innovations to replace bulky and expensive clinical equipment and time-consuming testing procedures for a variety of neurodegenerative medical conditions in which patients suffer from impairments to multiple physiological systems.
-PROTXX solves the difficult problem of identifying and quantifying these multiple different impairments, disrupting diagnosis and treatment with easy-to-use, low-cost, in-clinic and remote patient assessments.
+PROTXX solves the difficult problem of identifying and quantifying these multiple different impairments, enhancing patient care with easy-to-use, low-cost, in-clinic and remote assessments.

 Current clinical neurology, rehabilitation medicine, and sports medicine applications of the PROTXX platform include stroke, concussions, elderly frailty, Parkinson’s disease, multiple sclerosis, peripheral neuropathies, and neurosurgeries.
 These medical conditions together impact 100’s of millions of patients worldwide, and each one on its own generates annual healthcare costs between 30 billion and 70 billion dollars in the U.S. alone.

 A PROTXX Physiological Vibration Acceleration (phybrata) sensor is placed behind the patient or the athlete’s ear.
 The unique impairment classification and quantification capabilities leverage the critical contributions made by all major physiological systems for precise biomechanical stabilization of the head and eyes as the body’s reference for balance and movement.
 The Protxx platform analyses the sensors’ readings and enables sensitive detection and remote monitoring of neurological, sensory, and musculoskeletal impairments.